gfranzini/tracer-manual/preamble.md

 ## Syntax

 **This manual is a work in progress.** It is regularly updated to improve clarity.
-All grey text in this manual \(example below\) indicates that the text is either incomplete or currently being updated by the authors.
+All text in this manual contained in orange boxes \(example below\) indicates that the text is either incomplete or currently being updated by the authors.

 > **\[warning\] To update**
 >